 Meet The Republican Governors Who Don't Want To Repeal All Of Obamacare

-As Congressional Republicans begin work on repealing the Affordable Care Act, many of the nation's governors want to make sure that their state budgets don't take a hit during the dismantling process.
+As congressional Republicans begin work on repealing the Affordable Care Act, many of the nation's governors want to make sure that their state budgets don't take a hit during the dismantling process.

 They're most concerned about Medicaid, the health insurance program for the poor that's run jointly by the states and federal government.
-As a result of a Supreme Court decision, states were allowed to decide whether they would expand Medicaid under the ACA.
-14 million people have gained health insurance coverage through Medicaid since eligibility for the program was expanded.
+As a result of a Supreme Court decision, states were allowed to decide whether they would expand Medicaid under the ACA; 14 million people have gained health insurance coverage through Medicaid since eligibility for the program was expanded.

-While 19 states declined the expansion, primarily due to the opposition of Republican governors and lawmakers, several Republican governors did choose to expand the program.
+While 19 states declined the expansion, primarily because of the opposition of Republican governors and lawmakers, 11 Republican governors did choose to expand the program.
 Now they're lobbying to keep their citizens covered and billions of dollars of federal Medicaid money flowing.

-Among them is Ohio Gov. John Kasich who, along with several other Republican governors, met with GOP members of the Senate Finance Committee last week for a closed-door discussion about the healthcare law.
+Among them is Ohio Gov. John Kasich who, along with several other Republican governors, met with GOP members of the Senate Finance Committee last week for a closed-door discussion about the health care law.

 Kasich has been anything but quiet on the subject.

-In a letter to Congressional leaders, Kasich recommended that Medicaid expansion not be repealed, while indicating he's open to some changes, such as in income eligibility.
+In a letter to congressional leaders, Kasich recommended that Medicaid expansion not be repealed, while indicating he's open to some changes, such as in income eligibility.
 Kasich urged Congress in an op-ed on Time.com to pass an Obamacare replacement at the same time as a repeal.

 "For the millions of Americans who have gained health coverage since 2010, it's safe to assume that their idea of fixing Obamacare does not involve ripping away their own health care coverage without a responsible alternative in place," wrote Kasich.

-'If I had to pay for my medical costs, I wouldn't be taking no medicine'
+"If I had to pay for my medical costs, I wouldn't be taking no medicine"

 Evelyn Johnson is among those who would be affected were the ACA repeal to also roll back the Medicaid.
-She sat in the back of the cafeteria at a social services drop-in center in Cleveland last week as a pair of healthcare navigators made calls to help people sign up for Medicaid.
+She sat in the back of the cafeteria at a social services drop-in center in Cleveland last week as a pair of health care navigators made calls to help people sign up for Medicaid.

 "So far I've got a pair of glasses.
-They're going to do my teeth," she said of the benefits she's received since getting health insurance.
+They're going to do my teeth," she said of the benefits she has received since getting health insurance.

-Johnson, who lives with a friend, does not have children and works as a babysitter, would not have been eligible for state-backed insurance before the Medicaid expansion, when it was limited largely to low-income children, parents and people with disabilities.
+Johnson, who lives with a friend, does not have children and works as a baby sitter, would not have been eligible for state-backed insurance before the Medicaid expansion, when it was limited largely to low-income children, parents and people with disabilities.

 Now, anyone whose income is at or below 138 percent of the federal poverty line, about $16,000 a year for a single person, is eligible.

-Without insurance, Johnson said she would not able to afford the prescription drugs she needs.
+Without insurance, Johnson said she would not be able to afford the prescription drugs she needs.

 "If I had to pay for my medical costs, I wouldn't be taking no medicine," she said.
 "There's no way.
 I take too many pills."

-Around 700,000 Ohioans have signed up for expanded Medicaid since January 2014.
+About 700,000 Ohioans have signed up for expanded Medicaid since January 2014.
 Since the Affordable Care Act came into effect, Ohio's uninsured rate has fallen to 6.5 percent from 15 percent in 2012.

 Unpopular position with Republicans

 Kasich's decision to expand Medicaid was unpopular with Republicans.
-He fought his own party and sidestepped the state legislature to get the expansion done.
+He fought his own party and sidestepped the state Legislature to get the expansion done.

-At an event with business leaders earlier this month, Kasich argued it's been a good deal for the state.
+At an event with business leaders this month, Kasich argued that it has been a good deal for the state.

 "If they don't get coverage, they end up in the emergency room, they end up sicker, more expensive.
 I mean, we pay one way or the other," Kasich said.
 "And so this has been a good thing for Ohio."